Viking gold and natural wonders in Mecklenburg-Vorpommern's museums

 The modern milestones of a museum tour through Mecklenburg-Vorpommern are architectural gems: Visitors are lastingly impressed by the curved shapes of the Ozeaneum, Müritzeum and Darwineum and the permanent and changing exhibitions welcome in more visitors every year.
 The Art Museum in Ahrenshoop is composed of five concrete bodies, adopting the shape and size of the typical local fishing and captains' houses.
 They artfully meld into a sculptural building wrapped in a pleated architectural bronze.
+Get nostalgic with the retro tech displays at the DDR Museum in Malchow before heading to Usedom, where you'll find the fantastic Historical Technical Museum and Usedom Museum.
+Another regional gem, the Stralsund Museum spans many locations and covers everything from ancient artefacts like Viking gold to the former St Catherine's Monastery, dating all the way back to the 13th century.

 Many museums have grown up over the decades where they belong: A maritime museum is on a boat at the quayside on the Warnow.
 The Gerhart-Hauptmann-Museum is, of course, in the writer's house in Kloster on Hiddensee.
 The archaeological open-air museum Groß Raden naturally arose where an old Slavic settlement used to be a thousand years ago.